ridhiagarwalla/Digital-watermarking-dct-dwt-svd/README.md

 By following these steps, you can evaluate the effectiveness of your watermarking algorithm and determine its resilience against various image manipulations.

-Let me know if you need any further details or clarifications!